-Betting exchanges are revolutionizing the way people place bets.
+Betting exchanges are revolutionising the way people place bets.
 Unlike traditional bookmakers, exchanges allow you to bet against other users, offering better odds and more control.

 For beginners, using a betting exchange can seem overwhelming, but it’s easier than you think!
 In this guide, we’ll explain what betting exchanges are, how they work, and why they’re a smarter choice for bettors.